measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"output_filepath"`: optional file where you want Measurement Kit to write measurement results, as a sequence of lines, each line being the result of a measurement serialized as JSON;

-- `"log_level"`: how much information you want to see written in the log file and emitted by log-related events.

 ## Log levels